Team & Leadership

 Catherine: “Since I didn’t go to an engineering school, I was usually one of the only females in most of my classes, so I didn’t get to make a lot of female engineer friends.
 Being out of college now, I have met so many amazing women doing great things in the technology field.
 It makes any loneliness I experienced in college well worth it.”

 Ginah: “Squashing stereotypes and surpassing expectations.
 Every time someone is surprised by my profession, my alma mater, or my efficiency and hard work, I’m reminded that I’m helping to pave the way for future female engineers.
 Hopefully, one day, we won’t be seen as unique or as “female” engineers at all.
 Instead, we will simply be engineers, experiencing the same challenges and rewards as our male counterparts.”

 Catherine: “Definitely being able to show other women that it is possible to be successful in a male-dominated field.”

 Ginah: “I advise future female engineers to do their research, look into what it means to be an engineer.
 Look up the different types of engineering – there are far more variations than you’d think.
 Finally, look up the different careers you can pursue with an engineering degree – it’s not just one path of joining an engineering team.”

 Catherine: “Don’t let anyone tell you that you aren’t good enough or smart enough and always stand up for what you believe in, even if you’re the minority.”

-To learn more about what’s driving female attrition in the STEM professions and how your organization can better advocate for this group, check out SWE’s recent study.
-Or, if you’re a female engineer looking for job opportunities at a company recognized as one of Atlanta’s “100 Best Workplaces for Women,” head to our culture page.
+To learn more about what’s driving female attrition in the STEM professions and how your organization can better advocate for women in engineering, check out SWE’s recent study.
+Or, if you’re a female engineer looking for job opportunities at a company recognized as one of Atlanta’s “100 Best Workplaces for Women,” learn more about the Rev.io culture today!